Menno and India crowned Red Bull BC One 2024 champions in Rio De Janeiro

 Breaking

-With the iconic Carioca crowd roaring in support, 16 b-boys and 16 b-girls showed their passion, creativity, and skills, battling through intense rounds for the ultimate breaking title.
+With the Carioca crowd roaring in support, 16 b-boys and 16 b-girls showed their passion, creativity and skills, battling through intense rounds for the ultimate breaking title.
 By the end of the night, Menno and India stood victorious.

 01